Christoph Willibald Gluck: Operatic reforms

 Joseph von Sonnenfels praised Gluck's tremendous imagination and the setting after attending a performance of Alceste.
 In 1769 Gluck performed his operas in Parma.

-On 2 September 1771 Charles Burney visited Gluck, living in Sankt Marx.
+On 2 September 1771 Charles Burney visited Gluck, who was living in Sankt Marx.
 Burney thought Gluck's preface, in which Gluck gives his “reasons for deviating from the beaten track”, important enough to give it almost in its entirety: "It was my intention to confine music to its true dramatic province, of assisting poetical expression, and of augmenting the interest of the fable; without interrupting the action, or chilling it with useless and superfluous ornaments; for the office of music, when joined to poetry, seemed to me, to resemble that of colouring in a correct and well disposed design, where the lights and shades only seem to animate the figures, without altering the out-line."
 On 11 September Burney went to see Gluck to say goodbye; Gluck was still in bed, as he used to work in the night.

 Paris

 As his operas were not appreciated by Frederick II of Prussia, Gluck began to focus on France.
 Under the patronage of Marie Antoinette, who had married the future French King Louis XVI in 1770, Gluck signed a contract for six stage works with the management of the Paris Opéra.
 He began with Iphigénie en Aulide.
-The premiere on 19 April 1774 sparked a huge controversy, almost a war, such as had not been seen in the city since the Querelle des Bouffons.
-Gluck's opponents brought the leading Italian composer Niccolò Piccinni to Paris to demonstrate the superiority of Neapolitan opera, and the "whole town" engaged in an argument between "Gluckists" and "Piccinnists".
+The premiere on 19 April 1774 sparked a huge controversy, not seen in the city since the Querelle des Bouffons.
+Gluck's opponents brought the leading Italian composer Niccolò Piccinni to Paris to demonstrate the superiority of Neapolitan opera, and the whole town engaged in an argument between "Gluckists" and "Piccinnists".
 The composers themselves took no part in the polemics, but when Piccinni was asked to set the libretto to Roland, on which Gluck was also known to be working, Gluck destroyed everything he had written for that opera up to that point.